1973 International Seven-a-side Tournament: Background

 1973 was the centenary year of the Scottish Rugby Union ("SRU") and as part of the centenary celebrations the SRU decided to hold an international Rugby sevens tournament.
 The president of the SRU at the time, A.W.
 Wilson, later wrote of the decision to hold a sevens tournament, "It seemed most appropriate to us, in our Centenary Year, that we should pay some regard to a part of the game which has proved exhilarating and entertaining to us.
 One might say, a part of the heritage of Scotland and, of course, especially the Borders.
 An international Seven-a-side Tournament was the answer.
 All the countries taking part were and are thrilled at this prospect."

 The tournament was not advertised as a world cup but rather was styled "The International Seven-a-side tournament".
 It was held on 7 April 1973 in Edinburgh, and all the International Rugby Football Board countries were represented, with the exception of South Africa.
 There was, however, South African representation in the form of several players in the eighth side in the tournament, the President's VII.

 As in 1883 when the Scots invented Rugby Sevens, the tournament was to lead a trend.
 However, even though sevens had been established for 90 years, even the event program recognised its contemporary status by the inclusion in the inside front cover of an advertisement for Peter Scott Knitwear, featuring a man and woman in sweaters, looking amazed and accompanied by the caption: "International Seven-a-sides.
 What next?".
 The programme for the event also sported the new coat of arms of the SRU that was granted by the Lord Lyon King of Arms on 28 February 1973, for the centenary season.
-The coat of arms is still in use today, but in the main the SRU use the commercial thistle logo on jerseys and stationary.
+The coat of arms is still in use today, but in the main the SRU use the commercial thistle logo on jerseys and stationery.
 The coat of arms has the motto "Non Sine Gloria", meaning "Not Without Glory".